asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 At this point, our cluster is not doing much, but it won't hurt to run it and check if nothing breaks.
 You should see a `Starting a cluster member` line in your app's console.

-## Creating a grain
+## Creating a smart bulb grain

-### Modeling a light bulb

 Now that we're done with the basic configuration, it's time to implement some features.

-In this tutorial, we'll use grains to model smart light bulbs.
+In this tutorial, we'll use grains to model smart bulbs.
 Their functionality will be as follows:

 1. A smart bulb has a state, which is either: "unknown", "on" or "off".
 1. Initially, smart bulb's state is "unknown".